How Do Orgasms Affect Erectile Dysfunction And Libido?

 Then what is the right frequency?
 How often can you have an orgasm and still perform?

 Read on and I will tell you. 😊

 The experience of an orgasm, is one of the most enjoyable and intense sensations we can have.
 Therefore, many people seek these pleasurable orgasms frequently.

 I was no exception.
-As a young adult and in my early 20’s, I would masturbate or have sex almost every day.
-And I would normally end it with an orgasm.
+As a young adult and in my early 20’s, I masturbated or had sex almost every day.
+And I normally ended it with an orgasm.

-Even when I felt sexually exhausted, I would still do this, because the craving for the orgasm was so incredibly strong.
+Even when I felt sexually exhausted, I still did this, because the craving for the orgasm was so incredibly strong.